KVSKOrg/dellemcansible/docs/ISSUE_TRIAGE.md

 ### Good practices

-To make it easier for everyone to understand and find issues they're searching for it's suggested as a general rule of thumbs to:
+To make issue handling easier for everyone, it is suggested to:

 - Make sure that issue titles are named to explain the subject of the issue, have a correct spelling and don't include irrelevant information and/or sensitive information.
 - Make sure that issue descriptions don't include irrelevant information.